List of Fire Force characters: White-Clad

 The leader of the Knights of the Ashen Flame (灰焔騎士団, Kaien Kishidan), a warrior branch of the White Clad, Shō is Shinra's younger brother who was assumed to have died as a baby twelve years ago.
 He is revealed to be the Third Pillar (三柱目, Sanhashira-me), embodying apathy, with his Adolla Burst causing the fire that turned Shinra into a third generation and their mother Mari into an Infernal.
-Shō was abducted by the Knights of the Ashen Flame's leadership then raised and indoctrinated by the Evangelist to play a role in the figure's plan.
+Shō was abducted by the Knights of the Ashen Flame's leadership, then raised and indoctrinated by the Evangelist.
 As the Third Pillar, his Adolla Burst allows him to manipulate the universe's thermal expansion, giving the illusion that he can freeze time to a standstill.
-He eventually escapes Haumea's brainwashing and starts searching for his brother, and at the process, indirectly betraying the group alongside Arrow.
+He eventually escapes Haumea's brainwashing and starts searching for his brother.
+In the process, he indirectly betrays the group, accompanied by his guardian, Arrow.
 Upon learning he is a product of humanity's subconscious desire to guide Shinra to his purpose as the hero, Shō allies himself with Shinra to oppose the White Clad.